Configure NTP for On-premises Appliances

 chrony syncs with NTP to keep the system clock correct in the appliance, as having the correct system clock is necessary for NetQ to function.

-chrony in Cumulus NetQ is configured with public NTP pool servers.
-However, this does not work for air gapped on-premises environments where egress traffic to NTP pool servers on the internet is blocked.
+chrony with public NTP pool servers.
+However, this does not work for air gapped on-premises environments, as they block egress traffic to NTP pool servers on the internet.
 If you are using the Cumulus NetQ On-premises Appliance, you need to verify NTP points to internal NTP pool servers and not to external public servers.

 - Cumulus NetQ 3.2.0 and later